lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/styles.md

 <div class="alert alert-info">

-**Watch out for limitations in the Shady CSS polyfill around slotted content!** See the [Shady CSS limitations](https://github.com/webcomponents/polyfills/tree/master/packages/shadycss#limitations) for details on how to use the `::slotted()` syntax in a polyfill-friendly way.
+**Watch out for limitations in the Shady CSS polyfill around slotted content!** See the <a href="https://github.com/webcomponents/polyfills/tree/master/packages/shadycss#limitations" target="_blank" rel="noopener">Shady CSS limitations</a> for details on how to use the `::slotted()` syntax in a polyfill-friendly way.

 </div>